When we google symptoms for reflux there are so many lists that appear.

 The trouble with these lists is that they do not make the differentiation that reflux itself, is a symptom.

-I believe, 100%, that when we look for the cause of the reflux, that we can address this specifically, and resolve baby's pain.
+When we look for the cause of the reflux, that we can address this specifically, and resolve baby's pain.
 Additionally, when we have read the symptoms properly, taking the action that addresses the underlying cause means that the associated symptoms also disappear.

 There are a lot of symptoms associated with reflux.
 And a lot of behaviours.